 If your family is clamoring for corn on the cob this summer, why not try a few of our healthier takes?
-Instead of the usual butter/salt duo, Cleveland Clinic Children’s dietitian Tara Harwood has created a dozen flavor sensations – there’s sure to be something to please everyone in the entire family!
+Instead of the usual butter/salt duo, here are a dozen flavor sensations.
+There’s sure to be something to please everyone!

 Get a dietitian’s tips on how to make the most of popcorn’s benefits for a healthy snack.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy